 It's also evidence that water flowed on Mars within the last 700,000,000 years.
 Back then, Earth's climate was much colder than today's; and the earliest animals we've found so far, sponge-like critters called Otavia antiqua, were a newish sort of life here.

 Even so, that's "recent," compared to the 4,540,000,000 years Earth and Mars have been around.
 It's quite possible, even probable, that Mars had more water in it's very early eras.

+The Case of the Missing AtmosphereToday's Mars has a very thin atmosphere.
 Pressure at the surface is about six tenths of one percent of Earth's.
 That's enough for custom-designed parachutes and dust storms.
 The latter may make exploring Mars more difficult, it its own way, than exploring nearly-airless places like Earth's moon.

 Mars is smaller than Earth, so more of its atmosphere could escape over the four and a half billion years since it formed.
 Earth-based astronomers confirmed that Mars had an atmosphere, which seemed to be much less substantial than our home world's.

 But I don't think most scientists expected so little air on Mars.